boristv/DynamicPool/README.md

 ## Instruction

+Use the static class DynamicPool from namespace SG.GLobal.PoolSystem

 - DynamicPool.Get - use to spawn object
 - DynamicPool.CreatePool - use to prespawn objects
 - DynamicPool.Clear - clear pool for one object